tonyarnold/tonyarnold.github.io/_posts/2010-01-13-campaign-monitor-from-within-your-cocoa-app.md

 The GitHub project is at [http://github.com/tonyarnold/CBMailingListSignup][9], and the code is licensed under the [Creative Commons Attribution 2.5 Australia License][8].

- [1]: http://static.tonyarnold.com/join_our_mailing_list-1306152759.png "Screenshot of dialog asking to join a mailing list from CBMailingListSignup"
  [2]: http://thecocoabots.com/hyperspaces/
  [3]: http://panic.com/
  [4]: http://campaignmonitor.com/